Cloughey Lifeboat Station: History

 Before the Herbert John (ON 825) arrived on service, in difficult conditions, and 15 ft seas, the William Maynard was launched at 22:00 on 17 June 1939, to the Aruntzazu-Mendi of Bilbao, which had wrecked earlier in the day.
 Arriving at the vessel, the lifeboat had to veer down stern first, before a line could be made to pull the lifeboat close.
 11 salvage men on board were rescued.
 Coxswain Robert Young was awarded the RNLI Silver Medal, with mechanic George Young receiving a bronze medal.

 The Herbert John (ON 825) arrived at Cloughey later in 1939.
 The 35-foot 6in Liverpool-class lifeboat, costing £4,054, was funded from the legacies of Mrs S M Poland of Brockham Green, Betchworth, and Miss B. A. Athill of St Johns Wood.
 Herbert John served through the Second World War Cloughey from 1939 to 1952, launched 46 times on service, and saved 67 lives.

 On 15 January 1962, the lifeboat Watkin Williams (ON 922) was launched at 20:35, to the aid of the Dutch coaster Frida Blokzijl of Vlaardingen, drifting with steering gear failure.
 Temporary repairs were effected, and the boat was escorted to Moelfre Bay.
-The Cloughey lifeboat Constance Calverley (ON 902) would be launched nearly 2 months later on 7 Match 1962, to the Frida Blokzijl, which had again suffered steering gear failure, this time near Strangford Lough, in a south-east gale, and was using her engines just to stay off the shore.
-Seven attempts were made by the lifeboat to get along side, but only 4 crew were rescued, when the Master insisted on staying on board.
+The Cloughey lifeboat Constance Calverley (ON 902) would be launched nearly two months later on 7 March 1962, to the Frida Blokzijl, which had again suffered steering gear failure, this time near Strangford Lough, in a south-east gale, and was using her engines just to stay off the shore.
+Seven attempts were made by the lifeboat to get along side, but only four crew were rescued, when the Master insisted on staying on board.
 Three hours later, after the weather deteriorated, the lifeboat returned and took off the Master.
 Coxswain Walter Semple was awarded the RNLI Bronze Medal, with other awards and certificates to the crew.